 While flaxseed oil should have a pleasant taste (bitter tasting oil is likely to be rancid and should not be used), many people prefer the ease of using capsules rather than liquid.

-Ground Flax Meal
+Buying Ground Flaxseed Meal

 Although the oil is higher in omega-3, many people prefer ground flax meal for the balance of exceptional lignan content, dietary fiber, many vitamins and minerals and still being a good serving of omega-3 fatty acids.

-Flax meal is relatively inexpensive so, if you can afford it, then it would be worth using both flaxseed oil and the ground seeds for maximum health benefits.
+I hope this guide on what to look for when buying flaxseed oil and ground flax meal has been helpful.
 Next is a look at a good dosage to take and whether there are any side effects of using flaxseed oil.